ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/techinformation.md

 __Metadata__

 Customer files are never processed, stored or transferred to the ShareFile SaaS application tier.
 Instead we store metadata (defined as data which describes other data).
-The metadata attributes that ShareFile stores in the SaaS application tier’s database servers are as follows:
+The metadata attributes that ShareFile stores in the SaaS application tier's database servers are as follows:

 User Info: